 If you have virgin black hair—AKA hair that hasn't ever been dyed—you're going to have a much easier time with black hair brown than someone who has colored their hair black.
 "Color will not remove color, meaning you cannot just put a brown color on top of [dyed] black and it will magically turn brown," Lee explains.
 "You have to use a color remover or lightener first to remove the black then layer on top of a brown color."
 However, if your hair is naturally black, you can immediately go into the process of lightening the hair without lifting any previous dye—though, the hair can only lighten so much without bleach, and your colorist will probably recommend you do so in order to get noticeable results.

-Bring So Many Inspo Photos
+Bring Several Inspo Photos

 This is just good advice in general for hair appointments.
 "We may speak different terms but we can all see the same," Lee says.
 And don't just bring pictures of what you want—Lee recommends showing a couple of photos of what you don't want as well.